 Set up your own blog’s Facebook page, Instagram account, Twitter account and Pinterest feed.
 Make sure they are updated regularly as you add more content to your website.
 All social media accounts pointing to your blog is the best way to get free, organic website traffic – the exact type of traffic you want!

 We recommend you read ‘50 Ways to Grow Your Facebook Business Page‘ for more tips on making the most of social media.

-Look, some people pay for traffic.
-If they are using Adwords or something similar – awesome – they can afford to do so.
-But please, don’t go to those dodgy websites that promise you traffic for a fee, you get the wrong sort of traffic (yes, traffic can be wrong!).
-You want traffic that will perhaps buy products for you, will come back and engage, and that genuinely love your blog.
+Look, some people pay for traffic If they are using Adwords or something similar – awesome – they can afford to do so.
+But please, don’t go to those dodgy websites that promise you traffic for a fee.
+You get the wrong sort of traffic (yes, traffic can be wrong!).
+You want traffic that will perhaps buy products for you, will come back and engage, and that will genuinely love your blog.
 You don’t want dodgy overseas visitors that are using bots to get traffic and do nothing.
-It really doesn’t achieve anything apart from parting you with your hard earned cash.
+It really doesn’t achieve anything apart from parting you with your hard-earned cash.